Russia condemns US downing of Syrian warplane

 - Action helps terrorists, Russian official says.

-- US says plane dropped bombs near SDF forces.
+- US says plane dropped bombs near SDF forces

-Moscow (CNN) A day after a US Navy fighter jet shot down a Syrian warplane, a top Russian official called it an act of aggression that assists terrorists.
+Moscow (CNN)A day after a US Navy fighter jet shot down a Syrian warplane, Russia says it has stopped using a key communication channel set up to avoid conflict between US and Russian forces in Syria.

-"What was it if not an act of aggression?
-It was also an act of assistance to those terrorists whom the United States is ostensibly fighting against," Ryabkov said.
+Amping up rhetoric against US actions in the area, Russia said Monday it will consider aircraft west of the Euphrates River "air targets" and track them by air and on land.

+The Defense Ministry explained the move by saying it will stop abiding by its military cooperation agreement with the US in Syria.

+And a top Russian official called the US downing of the Syrian plane an act of aggression that assists terrorists.

+A senior US defense official tells CNN the so-called "de-confliction line" remains open with Russia.
+The official also says the US does not believe Russia is targeting US planes at this time.

+This is not the first time that Russia has said the "de-confliction" channel has been suspended.
+In April, after the US missile strike on a Syrian airbase, Russian Foreign Ministry spokeswoman Maria Zakharova said Russia would suspend the 2015 agreement aimed at minimizing risks of in-flight incidents.

 The US military said that it shot down a warplane that had dropped bombs near Syrian Democratic Force (SDF) fighters.
 SDF forces are backed by the US-led coalition fighting ISIS.